OpenRefine/openrefine.org/_posts/2018-07-16- 2018-survey-results.md

 <a href="https://raw.github.com/OpenRefine/openrefine.github.com/master/images/2018survey/23.png"><img src="https://raw.githubusercontent.com/OpenRefine/openrefine.github.com/master/images/2018survey/23.png" class="inset" /></a>

-## How will you rate your skills using Google Refine
+## How will you rate your skills using OpenRefine

 Both in 2012 and 2014 we asked respondents to rate their skills from one to five.
 One being a novice in Refine and five being a master.
 This graph confirms the trends that the community is composed of advanced users with the only a third of them rating their skills at 1 or 2 out of 5.